enactjs/templates/packages/webosauto/template/README.md

 ## Installing a Dependency

 The generated project includes Enact (and all its libraries).
 It also includes React and ReactDOM.
-For test writing, both Sinon and @testing-library/react are as development dependencies.
+For test writing, both Jest and @testing-library/react are as development dependencies.
 You may install other dependencies with `npm`:

 ```sh
 npm install --save <package-name>